 The question I asked myself most throughout my first year in Canada was, ” Which is better, Britain or Canada?” or “So, which do I like best, Britain or Canada?” or a thousand other variations on the same theme, to the extent that I even made a list of “Things I miss about Britain and things I would miss about Canada if I left”.
-I was going to make it “Things I hate about Canada”, but thought it best not to alienate myself from too much of the population so early on.
+I was going to make it “Things I hate about Canada”, but thought it best not to alienate myself so early on.

 Some things were obvious.
-Personally, I love the weather here.
-Even when it’s bad, it’s REALLY bad, which makes it more exciting – between the hot summers, snowy winters and spectacular thunderstorms there’s never a dull moment.
-Those boring grey skies from Britain are a thing of the past.
-But, the answer to the question was a long time coming, definitely not the instant Love it or Hate it sort, however much I wished it was.
+I love the weather here.
+When it’s bad it’s REALLY bad, which makes it more exciting – between the hot summers, snowy winters and spectacular thunderstorms there’s never a dull moment.
+Those boring grey skies from Britain are a distant memory.
+But, the answer to the question was a long time coming, definitely not an instant Love it or Hate it, however much I wished it was.

-I like to be able to plan a future, it doesn’t matter how many times those plans are forced to be re-made, it just gives me a sense of some control over the direction my life is taking.
+I like to be able to plan, it doesn’t matter how many times those plans are forced to be re-made it just gives me a sense of some control over the direction my life is taking.
 Almost as soon as I arrived, my subconscious was demanding to know if I could see myself living here, could this be permanent or is it just for now?
-It was very hard to make a direct comparison as our situation here is completely different to what it was back in Britain.
-Rather than sell up and burn all our bridges, we kept our home in England as a safety net/investment.
-This means we have two homes to keep afloat so we have scaled back our outgoings massively.
+It was hard to make a direct comparison as our situation here is completely different to what it was back in Britain.
+Rather than sell up and burn all our bridges, we kept our home in England.
+This means we have two homes to keep afloat so we’ve scaled back our outgoings massively.
 We have no car, phone or cable TV as we did back home and in the first few months I felt the loss acutely.
 I’m sure K did too but I vocalised enough for both of us.

-Before we came out we read the guidebooks about living and working in Canada so we were prepared for the crazy amounts the communications packages cost (over $150 per month for phone, cable and internet connection), but other things came as a surprise… formula, nappies and anything vaguely “baby” cost up to three times as much as it’s British equivalent and bread and dairy is expensive by British standards too.
-Three litres (equal to 5.2 UK pints) of milk costs $5 here, compared to six pints in Sainsburys costing £1.99.
+Before we came out we read the guidebooks about living and working in Canada so we were prepared for the crazy amounts the communications packages cost (over $150 per month for phone, cable and internet connection), but other things came as a surprise… formula, nappies and anything vaguely “baby” cost up to three times as much as its British equivalent and bread and dairy is expensive by British standards too.
+Three litres (5.2 UK pints) of milk costs $5 here, compared to six pints in Sainsburys costing £1.99.
 A UK loaf costs between 70p and a pound compared to the $2-3 we pay for one loaf here.
-Overall, fruit and vegetables seem to be better quality but there is not the same range as back home.
-Seasonal differences in the supermarket are more obvious here, berries, watermelon and corn on the cob are dirt cheap in summer but not available in winter.
+Overall, fruit and vegetables seem to be better quality but there isn’t the same range as back home.
+Seasonal differences in the supermarket are more obvious here, berries, watermelon and corn on the cob are dirt cheap in summer and unavailable in winter, but that’s a good thing.
 The one thing I have to watch is sugar…. it’s in EVERYTHING!!!
-I bought table salt the other day and when I got it home K annoyingly pointed out sugar was it’s second greatest ingredient!!
+I bought table salt the other day and when I got it home K annoyingly pointed out sugar was its second greatest ingredient!!
 Who puts sugar in salt?
 I ask you????

 Going without a car was tough.
 Public transport here, unless you are in a major city, is utterly crap.
 Systems don’t interlink and the routes are not particularly useful…unless you are out for a ride around the block.
-Add to that the lack of planning for pedestrians (some places are only accessible by car, footpaths being non-existent) and it’s obvious the car rules here!
+Add to that the lack of planning for pedestrians (vast car-parks, non-existent footpaths) and it’s obvious the car rules here!
 The kids’ footwear is of the sturdy variety and the pushchair has a fair few miles on the clock (11km trek to Walmart in one instance – we were too tired to shop when we got there!) and has carried all three kids at once on some occasions.
 We’re lucky with what we have within walking distance (K’s office, J’s school, shops and the lake).
 Even so, in winter, if the pavements weren’t plowed it was impossible to cover any distance in deep snow with the pushchair so we were stuck at home.

-So, things weren’t as cheap as we had been led to believe, but, on the upside, the economy is a lot stronger than it is in Britain right now, the pace of life is slower and the people are friendlier and less guarded than we are used to.
+So, things weren’t as cheap as we’d been led to believe but, on the upside, the economy is a lot stronger than it is in Britain right now, the pace of life is slower and the people are friendlier and less guarded than we’re used to.
 It’s true, people do leave their houses/cars/bikes unlocked.
 K notices bikes worth a lot more than his standing unsecured when he goes to lock up.
 People give out their

 When all is said and done, Canada has surreptitiously grown on me over the past year, nudging out the homesickness with it’s bonhomie and big blue skies.
-Although there will always be things I miss from back home, they are easily balanced out by the wealth of new experiences I am encountering here.
-No one place will have all the qualities you like from the various locations you have experienced but if you’re open-minded and willing to have a go, you learn a lot about yourself and that kind of experience is priceless.
+There will always be things I miss from back home, but they are balanced out by the wealth of new experiences I’m encountering here.
+No one place will have all the qualities you love but if you’re open-minded and willing to have a go you learn a lot about yourself, and that kind of experience is priceless.
 Whoever said “travel broadens the mind” was onto something…

 Related: An update on the car situation – Petrol be praised, we’re mobile again!